StrikingLoo/strikingloo.github.io/_posts/2022-09-14-japanese-most-frequent-onomatopoeia.md

 Corpus Source: [Ninjal LWP for BCCWJ](https://nlb.ninjal.ac.jp/search/)

+### Further Reading

+For a more thorough list of onomatopoeia and mimetic words in Japanese, refer to [Tofugu's Japanese Onomatopoeia Guide](https://www.tofugu.com/japanese/japanese-onomatopoeia/).
+I think the list here is so big it becomes sort of overwhelming, and I wish it were presented in a more pallatable way (maybe an Anki deck?).
+But I think this is a great resource to study at your leisure, perhaps in chunks.

 *This is a slight departure from my usual programming related posts, so if you liked it please share it on Twitter or with your friends, so I know if I should keep making these too!*